Web UI

 Section titled “Dashboard overview”

-The top of the page combines the live device dashboard with quick filters and batch actions:
+The top of the page combines the live device dashboard with quick filters, guidance, and batch actions:

 - Device cards or list rows for every configured speaker.